-The accompanying unaudited condensed consolidated financial statements ("Financial Statements") have been prepared on a basis consistent with the Company's December 31, 2018 audited Consolidated Financial Statements and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly state the information set forth herein.
-The Financial Statements have been prepared in accordance with the applicable rules and regulations of the Securities and Exchange Commission and, as permitted by such rules and regulations, omit certain information and footnote disclosures necessary to present the financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The condensed consolidated balance sheet as of December 31, 2018 was derived from the audited consolidated financial statements as of that date, but does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
-These Financial Statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
-The results of operations for the three-month period ended March 31, 2019 are not necessarily indicative of the results to be expected for the entire year or any future periods.
+The accompanying unaudited condensed consolidated financial statements have been prepared on a basis consistent with the Company's December 31, 2019 audited Consolidated Financial Statements and include all adjustments, consisting of only normal recurring adjustments, necessary to fairly state the information set forth herein.
+The condensed consolidated financial statements have been prepared in accordance with the applicable rules and regulations of the Securities and Exchange Commission (SEC) and, as permitted by such rules and regulations, omit certain information and footnote disclosures necessary to present the financial statements in accordance with accounting principles generally accepted in the United States (U.S. GAAP).
+The condensed consolidated balance sheet as of December 31, 2019 was derived from the audited consolidated financial statements as of that date but does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+The results of operations for the three-month period ended March 31, 2020 are not necessarily indicative of the results to be expected for the entire year or any future periods.